CodyNicholson/Backend_Development_Notes/Object_Oriented_Software_Development/midtermGuide.md

 - Be specific (prefer aggregation and dependency to association, prefer composition to aggregation)

-- Show mutiplicities on aggregations and compositions
+- Show multiplicities on aggregations and compositions

 - Be careful with arrowheads and with dashed/solid lines